 While luxury camping options have all been deemed “glamping,” the lodging type, space, amenities, price point, and experience can vary drastically from one to the next.
 Glamping comes in many shapes and forms.

 Yeah, this isn’t your ordinary tent.
-Massive structures like these bring tends from camping to glamping.
+Massive structures like these take us from camping to glamping.
 No need to bring or pitch your own tent on an outdoorsy trip: book a tent like this one in Port Angeles, Washington!
 Way more space than your typical pop-up tent, and more amenities, too.